Understanding Anti-Intellectualism in the U.S.

 Also known as “begging the question,” circular arguments rely on the assumption that what one is trying to prove is true.

 Circular arguments have long been employed to bolster anti-Blackness.
 For example, the accusation that Black Americans have been incarcerated for drug use at higher rates than white Americans because of a “Black culture of poverty” — which in turn, is demonstrated by said drug use.
-Of course, this disregards consistent evidence since the 1970s that white Americans have higher overall substance abuse rates.
+Of course, this disregards consistent evidence since the 1970s that white Americans have higher overall substance abuse rates as well as the reality of unequal sentencing between Black and white Americans.

 These occur by reducing, generalizing, or mischaracterizing the opposing argument into something that can be easily overturned.

 Arguments both for and against Universal Basic Income (UBI) are often straw man arguments that simplify our economy’s complexity.
 Critics, for example, deem UBI to be an expensive drain on our society’s resources.
 However, these arguments often assume that UBI will merely be an addendum to our current situation and budget.
 Moreover, others claim that UBI, like welfare, would create a disincentive to work, though small-scale studies of UBI alternatives have shown the contrary.
-(Of course, even these studies do not show definitive proof that UBI can “work” nationally, which raises similar issues as the anti-vaccine argument.)
+(Of course, even these studies do not show definitive proof that UBI can work nationally, which raises similar issues as the anti-vaccine argument — to avoid even trying because there is 100% proof of success.)

 Strawman arguments latch onto and generalize the parts of an argument that benefit one’s own claims, rather than painting a full picture.
-The conversation around “open borders” and immigration is a similar one.
+The conversation around the dangers of open borders and immigration is a similar one.
+(Read more about U.S. immigration laws here from our Understanding Structural Racism series.)

 Slippery Slope / False Causality